 Our History

 In 1989, a group of concerned and committed citizens gathered to discuss forming an affiliate of Habitat for Humanity International in Chemung County.
 This group had two primary concerns: the growing number of families in Chemung County that were classified as low-income “working poor” and more than 50 percent of the houses in the City of Elmira were non-owner occupied rental properties.
-Since its inception, nearly 40 families have found safe, affordable housing through Chemung County Habitat for Humanity; however, there is still much to be done.
+Since its inception, dozens of families have found safe, affordable housing through Chemung County Habitat for Humanity; however, there is still much to be done.

 Our affiliate continues to grow and offer more services to help those in need in our community.
 We are dedicated to eliminating substandard housing through constructing, rehabilitating and preserving homes; by advocating for fair and just housing policies; and by providing information and access to resources that help families improve their shelter conditions.